 - Automatic purge function keeps steam at the perfect temperature for proper brewing.

-- Exacting water temperature control system features 1600w thermacoil with integrated steel water coil keeps water at the magic brewing temperature of 190F.
+- The exacting water temperature control system features 1600w thermacoil with integrated steel water coil keeps water at the magic brewing temperature of 190F.

 - Professional 15 bar Italian pump features automatic brewing, programmable presets and manual options for rich crema and full flavor.

-- Dual wall filters help ease the learning process.
-Single wall filters offer experienced brewers more control over the final brew.
-Both are included.
+- Dual wall filters help ease the learning process, Single wall filters offer experienced brewers more control over the final brew and water filter with holder.

 - Fairly quiet operation.